Give us a call now for an immediate match with a local pro.

 It's important to repair or replace your HVAC system when it's broken, but it can also be expensive.
 Thankfully, there are steps you can take to slow the wear and tear on your system.

-It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
-HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
-Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled on a state-by-state basis.
+Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled at the state level.

-There are no state-level licensing requirements for HVAC technicians in Massachusetts.
-However, HVAC technicians who do certain cooling work may require a Refrigeration Technician License for larger projects.
+The state of Massachusetts doesn't have state-level HVAC contractor licensing requirements.
+However, HVAC technicians who do certain cooling work may need a Refrigeration Technician License for larger projects.

-It's also a good idea to check with your city or municipal government to find out if there are any local licensing requirements for HVAC contractors.
+You should also check with your city or municipal government to find out if there are any local licensing requirements for HVAC contractors.
 Also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
 Pick a company with positive feedback and good customer testimonials.

-It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should list the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
-When getting a replacement, ask your contractor to explain the new HVAC system features, energy efficiency, model, brand, and estimated installation time.
-Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+It’s important to know what the work process is going to look like.
+For HVAC repairs, the company should explain the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
+When replacing your HVAC, request that the company explain the new energy efficiency, estimated installation time, features, model, and brand.
+Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.

 Always get HVAC estimates in writing before work begins.
 A comprehensive quote covers costs for both labor and materials.
 Ensure that you agree to all terms before signing the contract.